splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 Custom template for detectors or alerts implementation
 =========================================================

-Creating custom templates is recommended for teams to unify various detectors created by users within the teams.
-This will prevent duplication for detectors with similar alerting requirements.
-Another common way to easily deploy detectors templates is to utilize Terraform.
-For more information about Terraform, see https://registry.terraform.io/providers/splunk-terraform/signalfx/latest/docs/resources/detector.
+Create a custom template for detectors and alerts for teams to unify various detectors created by users within your teams.
+This prevents duplication for detectors with similar alerting requirements.
+You can also use Terraform.
+For more information about the signalfx_detector with Terraform, see https://registry.terraform.io/providers/splunk-terraform/signalfx/latest/docs/resources/detector.

 .. _automation-api:

-Setup guidance for automation using the REST API implementation
+Set up guidance for automation using the REST API implementation
 ==================================================================================================================

-It is recommended to familiarize with the REST API functions available for Splunk Observability Cloud..
-The REST API can be used to extract charts, dashboards, or detectors from the Splunk Observability Cloud backend.
-Most common use of the REST API is to send historical MTS to Splunk Observability Cloud using the backfill API to correct previously ingested MTS data.
+You can use the Splunk Observability Cloud REST API to extract charts, dashboards, or detectors from the Splunk Observability Cloud backend.
+Most commonly, you can use the REST API to send historical metric time series (MTS) data to Splunk Observability Cloud using the  API to correct previously-ingested MTS data.

-It is recommended to build templates necessary to onboard the remaining teams.
+You might want to build templates for REST API use for your teams to use.

-* For details about REST APIs, see https://dev.splunk.com/observability/reference.
+* For details about Splunk Observability Cloud REST API, see :new-page:`https://dev.splunk.com/observability/reference`..
-* For details about using APIs to extract charts, see https://dev.splunk.com/observability/reference/api/charts/latest#endpoint-get-charts-using-query.
+* For details about using the Splunk Observability Cloud API to extract charts, see :new-page:`https://dev.splunk.com/observability/reference/api/charts/latest#endpoint-get-charts-using-query`.
-* For details about using APIs to extract dashboards, see https://dev.splunk.com/observability/reference/api/dashboards/latest#endpoint-retrieve-dashboards-using-query.
+* For details about using the Splunk Observability Cloud API to extract dashboards, see :new-page:`https://dev.splunk.com/observability/reference/api/dashboards/latest#endpoint-retrieve-dashboards-using-query`.
-* For details about using APIs to extract detectors, see https://dev.splunk.com/observability/reference/api/detectors/latest#endpoint-retrieve-detectors-query.
+* For details about using the Splunk Observability Cloud API to extract detectors, see :new-page:`https://dev.splunk.com/observability/reference/api/detectors/latest#endpoint-retrieve-detectors-query`.

 .. _automation-terraform:

-Automation using the Terraform implementation
+Automate using the Terraform implementation
 =========================================================

-Splunk Observability Cloud has a Terraform provider that allows you to automate a large number of deployments using Terraform.
+Splunk Observability Cloud has a Terraform provider that allows you to automate a large number of deployments.
 The Terraform provider utilizes the Splunk Observability Cloud REST API for several use cases.

-This will help with setting up integrations to Cloud providers, dashboards, and alerts.
-Terraform also provides an easier way to add customized charts and alerts to newly onboarding teams.
+Use Terraform to set up integrations to Cloud providers, dashboards, and alerts.
+Terraform also provides an easier way to add customized charts and alerts to newly onboarded teams.

-To migrate from existing dashboard groups, dashboards and detectors to terraform, there is a python script that can help with this migration effort.
+..
+To migrate from existing dashboard groups, dashboards and detectors to Terraform, there is a python script that can help with this migration effort.

-* For details about the Terraform provider, see https://registry.terraform.io/providers/splunk-terraform/signalfx/latest.
+* For details about the Terraform provider, see :new-page:`https://registry.terraform.io/providers/splunk-terraform/signalfx/latest`.
-* For information on using Terraform, see https://docs.splunk.com/Observability/gdi/get-data-in/connect/aws/aws-terraformconfig.html.
+* For information on using Terraform, see :ref:`terraform-config`.
-* For details about using the REST APIs for use cases, see https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.vfpef5ojgu3e.

 .. _customer-framework:

-Finalizing customer framework and adoption protocol for faster rollout
+Finalize framework and adoption protocol for faster rollout
 ===============================================================================

-It is important to have regular updates and review sessions to incorporate lessons learned as more teams start to onboard with Splunk Observability Cloud.
-It is essential to review the feedback from the initial onboarding teams.
-Start utilizing resources available to your org by engaging with your Splunk Observability Cloud SE or Professional Services resources.
-These resources will be able to help with best practices and help with faster rollout.
+As you onboard more teams with Splunk Observability Cloud, maintain review sessions to incorporate lessons learned from previous onboardings.
+Review the feedback from the initial onboarded teams.
+Start utilizing resources available to your organization including engaging with your Splunk Observability Cloud Sales Engineer or Professional Services resources.
+Use these resources to help you with best practices and help with faster rollout.

 Next step
 ===============